 Is ORM enough?
 Why you also need direct guest feedback

-By now, almost every hotelier is doing online reputation management (ORM) of some sort, even if that only means checking their TripAdvisor reviews once a month and giving themselves a congratulatory pat on the back or a wake-up slap.
+By now, almost every hotelier is doing online reputation management (ORM) of some sort, even if that only means checking their Tripadvisor reviews once a month and giving themselves a congratulatory pat on the back or having a quick cry in the linen closet.
 Unfortunately, though, many hoteliers are relying solely on online reviews to collect guest feedback, and in doing so are missing out on other valuable guest intelligence.

 You need direct guest feedback as well as online reputation management